sdiehl/wiwinwlh/tutorial.md

 the trend is to "make invalid states unrepresentable" at compile-time rather than performing massive amounts of runtime checks.

-Dynamic languages check these "types" at run-time, whereas static language check types at compile time.
+Dynamically typed languages check these "types" at run-time, whereas static language check types at compile time.
+This overloaded use of the word type to refer to both the theoretical definition and the colloquial definition of runtime tags is a bit confusing.
 Dynamic languages are in a sense as statically typed as static languages, however they have a degenerate type system with only one type.
+Dynamically typed languages are better referred to as *unityped* languages meaning they have a single static type.

-Under this set of definitions, the endless debate and opposition between static and dynamic typing is really a shallow debate.
+Under this set of definitions, the endless debate and opposition between static and dynamic typing is really shallow.
 The real question for programmers is not whether to have static typing, but **which type system to embrace**.
-On long time-scales the general trend of programming history has always been toward more typed languages and with richer types.
+On long time-scales the general trend of programming history has always been toward more richer more sophisticated type systems and away from unitype models.
 Indeed, the Haskell model itself will eventually become antiquated in favour of the next evolution of *dependent types*.
 The next evolution of these type systems are not quite ready for full production but are likely to rapidly become so in the next decade.

-For now, the Haskell way of thinking it that a single static type is a bit too restrictive.
-And that it is easier to add dynamic components to a richly typed ambient language than the inverse way around.
+For now, the Haskell way of thinking it that a single unitype is too restrictive.
+It is simply easier to add dynamic components to a richly typed ambient language than the inverse way around.
 Haskell's rich type system is based on lambda calculus known as Girard's System-F (See [Rank-N Types]) and has a vast amount of extensions to support more type-level programming added to it